 2. Wear the right running socks

-Even if you have an awesomely well-fitting and comfortable pair of trail running shoes, they need to be paired with an equally great pair of sweat-wicking, blister-preventing, comfortable running socks.
+Even if you have an awesomely well-fitting and comfortable pair of trail running shoes, they need to be paired with an equally great pair of sweat-wicking, blister-preventing, comfortable running socks in order to stop you getting blister-related sore feet from running.

-A good pair of running-specific socks will stay put once on, wick sweat away from your feet, and help pad them (a little bit – not too much) to reduce the chance of any hot-spots where they touch the inside of your running shoes.
+A good pair of running-specific socks will stay put once on, wick sweat away from your feet, and help pad them (a little bit – not too much) to reduce the chance of any foot pain from hot-spots where they touch the inside of your running shoes.

 We like no-show running socks for everyday runs – here is our list of five of the best.